sheffield-supernova/phy319_blog/_posts/2020-02-21-lists-lists-dict.md

 **The dictionary**

-A "dictionary" or "dict" is an associative array, where entries are grouped into pairs: a "key" and a "value".
+A "dictionary" or "dict" is an associative array, where entries are grouped into pairs: a "key" and its associated "value".
 This is much like the entries found in a FITS header.

 An empty dictionary can be invoked as:

 {% highlight python %}